hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 Of course, you can also use the Object Store of HPE Ezmeral Data Fabric as a remote target.

-This article will demonstrate how to create a Cold-Tiered Volume and configure another Ezmeral Data Fabric Object Store as the remote target for offloading.
+This article will demonstrate how to create a Cold-Tiered Volume and configure another HPE Ezmeral Data Fabric Object Store as the remote target for offloading.

 At the same time, I will also demonstrate how to create an Account, IAM user, and bucket in the HPE Ezmeral Data Fabric Object Store, and use the AWS CLI to perform a put object operation on this bucket through the above configuration.